Canine Crisis Response Program

 In 2007, Linda and Laci were sworn in among the founding members of the WCSO Canine Crisis Response Team, while Becca joined the group later.
 Becca and Laci are sisters from the same litter and are both calm and people-oriented, but their approaches are different.
 Becca is the "old soul" who enjoys being right beside people and being petted.
 Laci is the "tom-boy" who enjoys doing things with people, such as going for walks, performing tricks, and being outdoors.

-Pepperoni (Golden Retriever)
+Boone (Golden Retriever)